Club premises certificate

 How much does it cost?

-If you apply for your licence online you will pay the fee online, by debit or credit card.
-If you apply on a paper application form, payment can be made by card over the phone or in person (by appointment) at our Caledfryn offices.
-Payment by cheque or cash is only available at one of Denbighshire’s One Stop Shops in Denbighshire.
+Payment can be made by card over the phone or in person (by appointment) at our Caledfryn offices.
+Payment by cheque or cash is only available at one of Denbighshire’s One Stop Shops.
 Please contact us for the appropriate reference number before attempting to pay.
-Failing to provide the appropriate reference number may delay your application
+Failing to provide the appropriate reference number may delay your application.

 What if my circumstances change?